 INTRODUCTION TO The Corporate Pirate of Penzance :

-The Golden Glee Club is a comedy musical inspired by the Golden Girls.
+THE GOLDEN GLEE CLUB is a comedy musical inspired by the Golden Girls.
 It was first performed at Woodlawn Pointe in San Antonio with a cast of male actors in drag playing the four central characters, plus two additional characters – making a cast of six.
 The production was wildly successful with audiences and received rapturous standing ovations (and lots of laughter) during its run.

-Liberty!
-The Siege of the Alamo Based on the siege of the Alamo in Texas in 1836, when fewer than 200 men fought for Texan independence against the Mexican army of Santa Anna.
+LIBERTY!
+THE SIEGE OF THE ALAMO.
+Based on the siege of the Alamo in Texas in 1836, when fewer than 200 men fought for Texan independence against the Mexican army of Santa Anna.
 Concept album features American and Australian artists.
 It had its world premiere at the Josephine Theatre in San Antonio.

 A SONG FROM LIBERTY: